arparaschiv/solar-coronal-inversion/docs/source/outputs.rst

 Example of issuemask coding:

 Code 0
-	No apparent problem in voxel.
+	No apparent problem in pixel.

 Code 1
 	One or more of Stokes I, Q, U are lower than noise RMS threshold.